jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+text sliders filters drag drop -- these all compete for the same box and maybe they should each ensure they're the only one open... if user selects a textbox while image filters are open, i don't just want everything to close -- and currently those steps end up with both of them open.

+tap highlight selected color on radio buttons image filters

+or a universal background button that forces any/all controls to close... hmmmm

+the fab button close i think could be forced into a full screen thing that you'd necessarl click uopn...
+Popovers come with a tad too much associated work, which is self -defeating

+the ion-popover sees pretty expensive in that itS adding/removing dom elements -- better just to toggle visibility (which I had been doing with fab button) and add click outside to close...

+if popover is open, prevent another one from opening... the inputs in the popover content are spawning thir own popovers

+z-index "logical" property classes like "nothingElseEverAbove" and "justBarelyEnough" or something...

 if painters tape is ok (seems maybe too much) then override ion custom properties because shadow dom

 strip out ionrange in favor of good ol' range...

 having zoom issues -- is that why the viewport was so hard coded before?
 Way too wasy to accidently zoom in and then next to pimpossible to zoom out